abrarsudewa/BerapaKurangnya/README.md

 Simple math game made with raylib C++

 -- How To Compile --
-make sure you already installed raylib
+1. make sure you already installed raylib

-compile the game using this command: make
+2. compile the game using this command make

-Run the game:
+3. Run the game
 ./BerapaKurangnya